joshmoody24/joshmoody.org/src/content/blog/relational-programming.md

 Are you noticing a pattern?

-In addition to the SQL problems pointed out by *The Third Manifesto*, I would also point out SQL's lack of arbitrary constraints.
+In addition to the SQL problems pointed out by *The Third Manifesto*, I would also point out SQL's lack of arbitrary declarative constraints.
 Why can't SQL constraints like `check` and `unique` reference other tables?
 This would dramatically improve data integrity.
 But alas, it is not supported.
 Unless you use a trigger, but those are imperative.

 On the topic of arbitrary constraints, it's worth mentioning [Datomic](https://www.datomic.com/), a database which is more relational than its SQL counterparts and which supports arbitrary constraints across tables.
 [Datomic is probably the closest thing we have to a practical FRP architecture today.](https://www.youtube.com/watch?v=nbMMywfBXic) However, its closed-source nature and strong coupling with the Clojure programming language limit its applicability.